 If I Am on the Ocean, I Can Drink Salt Water!

 Most people know this is a bad idea.
-Salt water will make you insane before it kills you.
+Salt water will make you crazy before it kills you.
 Not a fun time.
 However, you can get drinkable water from saltwater fish.
 You can pierce the spinal column right behind the head and drink the fluid.
 You can also collect rainwater.

 If I Kill an Animal, I Can Drink Its Blood to Hydrate!